iotdomain/iotdomain-standard/myzone-convention.md

 The bridge service has facility to select which nodes, inputs or outputs are bridged.

 **Bridge Service**
 A zone can have one or multiple bridge services.
 A bridge forwards selected publications to another zone without modifying it.
-The bridge service is a publisher and has a nodeId of $bridge.
-The publisherId differs per bridge instance.
+The bridge service is a publisher and has a node of $bridge.
+The publisher differs per bridge instance.

 A bridge connects to a single remote bus.
 The connection attributes are part of the bridge configuration.